Amazon Marketplace

 PPA (Price Protection Agreement) is an agreement to protect against price declines on agreed bulk shipments.
 PPAs lock in prices for a set period, protecting sellers from unexpected price drops and suppliers from price pressure.
 PPAs are especially important for long-term supply contracts with large order quantities.
 A well-structured PPA provides price stability and planning certainty for both parties.

-Open term pagePPC
+Open glossary pagePPC

 Pay Per Click

-Open term pagePPM
+Open glossary pagePPM

 Pure Profit Margin